Quick Verdict: Fellow Opus and Stagg Pour-Over Set

 Best Overall: Fellow Opus + Stagg Pour-Over Set

-What’s included: Fellow Opus electric grinder, Stagg [X] dripper, Stagg double-wall carafe, 30 paper filters, and detailed brewing guides.
+What is usually included: Fellow Opus electric grinder, Stagg [X] dripper, Stagg double-wall carafe, paper filters, and brew instructions.
+Some retailers vary the exact package, so check the component list before buying.

 Pros: